 All pilgrims were eligible to receive free medical services, in the towns through which the Camino traversed, related to foot problems associated specifically with hiking.
 One common sight among the trail were pilgrims resting with socks and boots off, sporting blisters.
 Many blisters.
 Blisters the size of peas, others the size of grapes.
 Thankfully, I had purchased my hiking boots and socks very carefully to eliminate any chance of being hobbled by blisters.

 But the Camino was not going to let me go that easily.
-Although my daily application of a homeopathic ointment kept the inevitable foot swelling down to a minimum, the repeated motion of foot strike inside my boot’s toe box while walking down hill traumatized my toe nail beds, turned them blue and eventually detached both nails, which fell off about three weeks later, thankfully, towards the end of my trip.
+Although my daily application of a homoeopathic ointment kept the inevitable foot swelling down to a minimum, the repeated motion of foot strike inside my boot’s toe box while walking downhill traumatized my toenail beds, turned them blue and eventually detached both nails, which fell off about three weeks later, thankfully, towards the end of my trip.

 Although I had begun my pilgrimage alone, I rarely was now, once I had begun walking.
 Pilgrims somehow knew when to approach me or just let me walk in silence in tandem with them.
-Since I spoke Spanish fluently, and some French and Italian, I had no problem communicating with those who hiked alongside of me.
-I met a number of Europeans traveling in pairs, groups of three and families, several horseback riders, many cyclists and even a French couple traveling by donkey in the rain.
-In response to divulging that I was traveling alone, I was met with an astonished but positive comment, “Brava!” (meaning “brave one” in Spanish).
+Since I spoke Spanish fluently, and some French and Italian, I had no problem communicating with those who hiked alongside me.
+I met a number of Europeans travelling in pairs, groups of three and families, several horseback riders, many cyclists and even a French couple travelling by donkey in the rain.
+In response to divulging that I was travelling alone, I was met with an astonished but positive comment, “Brava!” (meaning “brave one” in Spanish).